Takodakko/envoy-slack/README.md

 # envoy-slack-nodejs
-A nodejs client used for testing Envoy's SDK with Slack integration
+A nodejs client used for integrating Envoy's services with Slack